 During the fall, spotted bass are transitioning back to the surface.
 Look for surface activity early and late in the day.
 During midday, use deepwater presentations on points and fallen trees.

 The striped bass population of Lake Lanier is maintained by DNR’s annual stocking program.
-Over the past five years, several strong year-classes were produced.
-As a result, striped bass in the 4 to 6 lb range are extremely abundant this year.
-In addition, stripers in the 14 to 16 lb range will provide quite a few thrills for many striper anglers.
+Over the past six years, several strong year-classes were produced.
+As a result, striped bass in the 8 to 10 lb range should be abundant this year.
+In addition, stripers approaching 20 lb will also provide quite a few thrills for many striper anglers.
+Early reports have indicated that there will be plenty of young striped bass eager to bite this year as, which is great if you have a junior angler on the boat.
 If you have never tried striped bass fishing before, this year on Lake Lanier is a good time and place to start!

 Striped bass feed almost exclusively on shad and herring.
 Live-lining, down-lining, or trolling with planer boards, down riggers or lead core line are common ways that Lanier anglers present live blueback herring and gizzard shad to striped bass.
 Bucktail jigs, flukes, swim baits, Spooks and umbrella rigs are suitable alternatives to live bait.